Dental Mouth Guards for Braces

 If you play sports while having braces, it’s important to protect your teeth with a mouth guard.
-Sports-related impacts can break your braces, damage your teeth, and cause injury to your gums or lips.
+Sports-related impacts can break your braces, damage your teeth, and cause injury to your gums or lips, which is why our The Woodlands office near you offers custom mouthguards for braces.

 There are three main types of mouthguards that you might see: